The 12 Best Vector Databases For AI Apps (Comparisons, Reviews, Demos, and Limitations)

 The Rising Popularity of Vector Databases

 The rising prominence of vector databases is largely linked to the burgeoning necessity for large-scale generative AI models.
-This surge can be tied to three pivotal factors:

 1. AI models' appetite for complex, extensive data has led to a data explosion.
 Vector databases step in here, demonstrating their fundamental role in efficiently managing this vast data influx.